Foreign involvement in the Yemeni civil war (2014–present): United Kingdom

 The UK is one of the largest suppliers of arms to Saudi Arabia, and London immediately expressed strong support for the Saudi-led campaign.
-Six months into the bombing, Oxfam said the UK was "quietly fuelling the Yemen conflict and exacerbating one of the world's worst humanitarian crises" by keeping its arms pipeline to Saudi Arabia open; the Campaign Against Arms Trade (CAAT) agreed that "UK arms and UK cooperation have been central to the devastation of Yemen."
-In mid-September 2015, the deputy chief executive of Oxfam complained that the government even refused to reveal to Parliament the details of the 37 arms export licences it had granted for sales to Saudi Arabia since March that year.
-The attack on Yemen saw sales of UK bombs for 2015 increase from £9m to over £1bn in three months.
-Amnesty International and Human Rights Watch have shown that UK arms are being used on civilian targets.
-Furthermore, the UK government has been repeatedly accused of violating domestic, EU, and international law, in particular the Arms Trade Treaty, by maintaining its flow of weapons to the Kingdom.
+Six months into the bombing, Oxfam said the UK government was "quietly fuelling the Yemen conflict and exacerbating one of the world's worst humanitarian crises" by continuing to allow arms exports to Saudi Arabia; the Campaign Against Arms Trade (CAAT) claimed that "UK arms and UK cooperation have been central to the devastation of Yemen."
+In mid-September 2015, the deputy chief executive of Oxfam complained about the UK government's refusal to reveal to Parliament the details of the 37 arms export licences it had granted for sales to Saudi Arabia since March that year.
+The Saudi campaign in Yemen saw sales of UK-made munitions for 2015 increase from £9m to over £1bn in three months.
+Amnesty International and Human Rights Watch have claimed that UK-made arms are being used on civilian targets.
+Furthermore, the UK government has been repeatedly accused of violating domestic, EU, and international law, in particular the Arms Trade Treaty, by allowing arms sales to Saudi Arabia.

 Despite this, it was reported in November 2015 that the UK planned a number of high-level visits to Saudi Arabia over the following three to six months with the aim of securing major arms deals.

-In January 2016, it emerged that UK military advisors were assisting Saudi personnel in the selection of targets.
+In January 2016, it was rerported that UK military advisors were assisting Saudi personnel in the selection of targets.
 On 2 February 2016, the International Development Select Committee finally added its call for the UK to cease exporting arms to Saudi Arabia and to end its opposition to an independent international inquiry into the way the military campaign had been conducted thus far.
-The committee's call went unheeded; indeed, just weeks later, on the day the EU held a non-binding vote in favour of an arms embargo on the country because of its destructive bombing of Yemen, Prime Minister David Cameron boasted about the "brilliant" arms, components, and other military technology that the UK would continue to sell to Saudi Arabia, Oman, and other Gulf states.
+The committee's call went unheeded; just weeks later, on the day the EU held a non-binding vote in favour of an arms embargo on the country because of its bombing of Yemen, Prime Minister David Cameron praised his government's role in mediating the sale of "brilliant" arms, components, and other military technology from BAE Systems to Saudi Arabia, Oman and other Gulf states.

 Saudi Arabia's UK-supplied Eurofighter Typhoons are playing a central role in Saudi-led bombing campaign in Yemen.